Kyuuhachi/Inevitable-Zero/README.md

 	Start of chapter 4.
 	</details>

-It also contains a small number of other text patches:
+It also contains a small number of other patches:

 * Some exclamations from Fran when she calls
 	<details>